-Form.
-The petition shall: (3-31-22) a.
-Identify the petitioner and state the petitioner's interest in the matter; (3-31-22) b.
-State the declaratory ruling that the petitioner seeks; and (3-31-22) e. - Indicate the statute, order, rule, or other controlling law, and the factual allegations to support the petition. upon which the (3-31-22) Legal Assertions.
-Legal assertions in the petition may be accompanied by citations of cases and/or (3-31-22) 401.
-NOT ICE OF PETITION FOR DECLARATORY RULING. ion for declaratory ruling may be issued in a manner designed to call its attention to pe the subject matter of the petition. ersons likely to (3.31.22) 402.
-PETI TIONS FOR DECLARATORY RULINGS TO BE DECIDED BY ORDER. of any statute, Final Agency Action.
-The agency's decision on a petition for declaratory ruling on the rule, or order administered by the agency is a final agency action decided by order. he applicability (3-31-22) Content.
-The order issuing the declaratory ruling shall contain or must be acco ompanied by a document cont aining the following paragraphs or substantially similar paragraphs: (3-31-22) a.
-This is a final agency action issuing a declaratory ruling.
-(3-31-22) b.
-Pursuant to Sections 67-5270 and 67-5272, Idaho Code, any party aggrieved by to district court by filing a petition in the District Court in the county in which: his declaratory (3-31-22) i.
-A hearing was held; (3-31-22) ii.
-The declaratory ruling was issued; (3-31-22) The party appealing resides; or (3-31-22) iv.
+- 01. Form.
+The petition shall: (3-31-22) - a.
+Identify the petitioner and state the petitioner's interest in the matter; (3 31 22) - b.
+State the declaratory ruling that the petitioner seeks; and (3-31-22) - e.
+Indicate the statute, order, rule, or other controlling law, and the factual allegations upon which the petitioner relies to support the petition.

+(3-31-22) - Q2.
+Legal Assertions.
+Legal assertions in the petition may be accompanied by citations of cases and/or statutory provisions.
+(3-31-22)

+401. NOTICE OF PETITION FOR DECLARATORY RULING.

+Notice of petition for declaratory ruling may be issued in a manner designed to call its attention to persons likely to be interested in the subject matter of the petition.

+402. PETITIONS FOR DECLARATORY RULINGS TO BE DECIDED BY ORDER.

+- 91. Final Agency Action.
+The agency's decision on a petition for declaratory ruling on the applicability of any statute, rule, or order administered by the agency is a final agency action decided by order.

+(3 31 22) - Operator Content.
+The order issuing the declaratory ruling shall contain or must be accompanied by a document containing the following paragraphs or substantially similar paragraphs:

+(3.31.22) - This is a final agency action issuing a declaratory ruling.
+(3-31-22) - b.
+Pursuant to Sections 67-5270 and 67-5272, Idaho Code, any party aggrieved by this declaratory ruling may appeal to district court by filing a petition in the District Court in the county in which: (3-31-22) - i.
+A hearing was held; (3-31-22) - ii.
+The declaratory ruling was issued; (3.31.22) - iii.
+The party appealing resides; or (3-31-22) - iv.
 The real property or personal property that was the subject of the declaratory ruling is attached.

+(3-31-22) - e.
+This appeal must be filed within twenty eight (28) days of the service date of this declaratory ruling.
+See Section 67-5273, Idaho Code.

+410. APPOINTMENT OF HEARING OFFICERS.

-(3-31-22) e.
-See Section 67 This appeal must be filed within twenty eight (28) days of the service date of this dec claratory ruling.
-(3-31-22) 403 409.
-(RESERVED) A hearing office Unless otherw contractors.
-Hordinarily be p OINTMENT OF HEARING OFFICERS. cer is a person other than the agency head appointed to hear contested cases on behalf ise provided by statute or rule, hearing officers may be employees of the agency cearing officers may be (but need not be) attorneys.
-Hearing officers who are not at ersons with technical expertise or experience in issues before the agency.
-The appointmental expertise or experience in issues before the agency.
-The appointmental expertise or experience in issues before the agency.
-The appointmental expertise or examination and copying. or independent torneys should Agency heads RING OFFICERS CONTRASTED WITH AGENCY HEAD. are not hearing officers, even if they are presiding at contested cases.
-The term "hear ules refers only to officers subordinate to the agency head. ring officer" as (3-31-22)
+A hearing officer is a person other than the agency head appointed to hear contested cases on behalf of the agency.
+Unless otherwise provided by statute or rule, hearing officers may be employees of the agency or independent contractors.
+Hearing officers may be (but need not be) attorneys.
+Hearing officers who are not attorneys should ordinarily be persons with technical expertise or experience in issues before the agency.
+The appointment of a hearing officer is a public record available for inspection, examination and copying.

+411. HEARING OFFICERS CONTRASTED WITH AGENCY HEAD.

+Agency heads are not hearing officers, even if they are presiding at contested cases.
+The term "hearing officer" as used in these rules refers only to officers subordinate to the agency head.

-DISQUALIFICATION OF OFFICERS HEARING CONTESTED CASES.
+412. DISQUALIFICATION OF OFFICERS HEARING CONTESTED CASES.